fahmifahim/linux-daily/linux-admin-lpic1.md

 - ntpdate
 - chronyc
 - pool.ntp.org
+  - `pool.ntp.org` provides a free service for time synchronization.
+When you use pool.ntp.org as the target, you will typically receive an NTP server that is geographically close to your location, or at least as close as possible.

 #### # How computer deals with time
 - Computer has a clock inside its motherboard.
 It has its own battery and keeps the time even when the computer is turned-off.